ZXiang1121/TikTokHangman/README.md

 ## Steps to play the game:

-1. Download zipped folder from github.
+1. Download zipped folder from github, or alternatively visit https://zxiang1121.github.io/TikTokHangman/startpage.html

 2. Extract the zipped file and open it.